 On behalf of the Institute of Public Administration, I acknowledge the Board's responsibility for ensuring that an effective system of internal control is maintained and operated.
-This responsibility takes account of the requirements of the Code of Practice for the Governance of State Bodies (2016).
-In preparing this statement, the Board has considered a report on assurance arrangements and the review of the effectiveness of the system of internal control.
+This responsibility takes account of the requirements of the Code of Practice for the Governance of State Bodies 2016.
+In preparing this statement, the Audit & Risk Committee and the Board have considered a report on assurance arrangements and the review of the effectiveness of the system of internal control.